 - children, are looking the other way, they may step out into the road without seeing you.

-- not allow yourself to become agitated or involved if someone is behaving badly on the road.
+- do not allow yourself to become agitated or involved if someone is behaving badly on the road.
 This will only make the situation worse.
-Pull over, calm down and, when you feel relaxed, continue your journey
+Pull over, calm down and, when you feel relaxed, continue your journey.

 Safe driving and riding needs concentration.
 Avoid distractions when driving or riding such as